Overview

 A property's available funds consist of its Cash Balance minus Deposits Held for the property.
 The Cash Balance is calculated by how much total money is in your bank accounts for this property.

-• This is why setting your bank account opening balances correctly is so important.
-For example, if you have lease deposits for a property in a bank account, you need to tell DoorLoop that the deposit money in your bank account is meant for this specific property.
+This is why setting your bank account opening balances correctly is so important.
+If you have lease deposits for a property in a bank account, you need to tell DoorLoop that the deposit money in your bank account is meant for this specific property and should not be used for distributions, bill payments, or expenses.

 The Steps